 Loaches are typically the first to get it due to the lack of protection from their smaller scales.
 It also means that they will need to only be exposed to about half the normal amount of medication.

 Always remember that you can bring diseases into your tank from so many different sources.
-It is crucial that you change water regularly and know exactly what is going inside your tank.
-Another good tip with these fish, is never adding them to un-established tanks.
+It is crucial that you change the water regularly and know exactly what is going inside your tank.
+Another good tip with these fish is never adding them to un-established tanks.
 Tanks that are new tend to have fluctuating water conditions and levels of bacteria and even parasites.

 Give your tank time before adding these fish in order to make sure that they will stay happy and healthy.